Perfect 12-Team Fantasy Football Draft for 2025

 Keep Stacking Value

-Just keep drafting from this pool of top 34 players until they’re all gone.
+As you continue through draft, just keep drafting from this pool of aforementioned players until they’re all gone.

-However, if you’re selecting at the bottom of the third round (selections 35 and 36) and it just so happens that my top 34 players are all gone by the time you need to select, then this is when I might consider a quarterback.
+However, if you’re selecting at the bottom of the third round and it just so happens that my top previously mentioned players are all gone by the time you need to select, then this is when I might consider a quarterback.
 Let’s tackle that next.

 Early QB Consideration